 Applications for railroad retirement disability annuities are generally filed at one of the RRB's field offices, or at one of the office's Customer Outreach Program (CORP) service locations, or by telephone and mail.
 However, applications by railroad employees for early Medicare coverage on the basis of kidney disease have to be filed with an office of the Social Security Administration, rather than the RRB.

-To expedite filing for a railroad retirement disability annuity, disabled employees or a family member should call, write, or send a secure message via Field Office Locator to the agency's nearest field office to schedule an appointment.
-For the appointment, claimants should bring in any medical evidence in their possession and any medical records they can secure from their treating sources, such as their regular physician.
-Employees who are unable to personally visit an RRB office or meet an RRB representative at a CORP service location may request special assistance, such as having an agency representative come to a hospital or the employee's home.
+To expedite filing for a railroad retirement disability annuity, disabled employees or a family member should call 1-877-772-5772, write, or send a secure message to their local field office to schedule an appointment.
+(To send a secure message, individuals should access Field Office Locator and click on the link at the bottom of their local office’s page.)
+For the appointment, claimants should bring any medical evidence in their possession and any medical records they can secure from their treating sources, such as their regular physician.
 RRB personnel can assist disabled employees with their applications and advise them on how to obtain any additional medical evidence required, or any other necessary documents or records.

 9. Can an individual continue to receive an employee disability annuity even if he or she does some work after it begins?

-These disability work restrictions cease upon a disabled employee annuitant's attainment of full retirement age (age 65 for those born before 1938 to age 67 for those born in 1960 or later).
+These disability work restrictions cease upon a disabled employee annuitant’s attainment of full retirement age.
+(Full retirement age is age 66 for those born in 1943 through 1954, and gradually increases to age 67 for those born in 1960, or later.)
 This transition is effective no earlier than full retirement age, even if the annuitant had 30 years of service.
-Earnings deductions continue to apply to annuitants working for their last pre-retirement nonrailroad employer.
+Earnings deductions continue to apply, regardless of age, to annuitants working for their last pre-retirement nonrailroad employer.

 If a disabled annuitant works before full retirement age, this may also raise a question about the possibility of that individual's recovery from disability, regardless of the amount of earnings.
 Consequently, any earnings must be reported promptly to avoid overpayments, which are recoverable by the RRB and may also include penalties.